anthopark/Anteater-Pathway/README.md

 * Browse and search courses and view their information including
 * Add multiple school years to complete entire degree plan
 * Input custom unit value for research credit courses
+* Display previous quarters a course had been offered
 * Responsive Design for Desktops and Tablets

 ## Getting Started